Mellanox/arc_ltp/README.md

 These tests are not applicable to ARC Linux but are reported as failed, so they should be disabled.

+* fs/rwtest01 - this test requires BASH which isn't available
+* fs/rwtest02 - this test requires BASH which isn't available
+* fs/rwtest03 - this test requires BASH which isn't available
+* fs/rwtest04 - this test requires BASH which isn't available
+* fs/rwtest05 - this test requires BASH which isn't available
+* fs/iogen01 - this test requires BASH which isn't available
+* fs_bind/BindMounts - this test requires BASH which isn't available
-* io/aio01 - asynchronous IO is not supported by uClibc
+* io/aio01 - asynchronous IO isn't supported by uClibc
-* io/aio02 - asynchronous IO is not supported by uClibc
+* io/aio02 - asynchronous IO isn't supported by uClibc

 ## Notes